Professors: Patricia Hill; Joel Pfister, English; Elizabeth McAlister, Religion

 Concentration and electives.
 In addition to junior core courses and the senior requirement, the major includes seven upper-level electives that focus on the cultures of the Americas.
 The heart of each major’s course of study consists of a cluster of four courses among those electives that forms an area of concentration.
 (These should be numbered AMST201 and above.)

 A concentration within American Studies is an intellectually coherent plan of study, developed in consultation with an advisor, that explores in detail a specific aspect of the culture(s) and society of the United States.
 It may be built around a discipline (like history, literary criticism, government, sociology), a field (such as cultural studies, ethnic studies, queer studies), or a “problematic” (such as ecology and culture, politics and culture).
 As models and inspiration for prospective concentrators, we have developed descriptions of seven standing concentrations—queer studies, race and ethnicity, cultural studies, material culture, visual culture, historical studies, and literary studies—that we encourage majors to select or adapt.
-Some majors choose a disciplinary concentration; others devise their own concentrations.
-Among the latter in recent years have been concentrations in urban studies, gender studies, education, and environmental studies.
-In addition, to ensure chronological breadth, majors must take at least one course (among electives or as a course taken to fulfill the senior requirement) that focuses on American culture(s) in the period before 1900.
+Majors may also devise their own concentrations.
+Among the latter in recent years have been concentrations in urban studies, disability studies, media studies, social justice, education, and environmental studies.
+In addition, to ensure chronological breadth, majors must include in their major at least one course that focuses on American culture(s) in the period before 1900.